dangalansky/Amazon-Price-Tracker/README.md

 Requests allows your computer to reach out to a specific URL.<br>
 BeautifulSoup parses HTML for data according to parameters you set.<br>
-Smtplib (Simple Mail Transer Protocol Library) automates your email to send others or in this case, yourself mail.
+Smtplib (Simple Mail Transer Protocol Library) automates your email to send others or, in this case, yourself, mail.

 # Step by step